drzwave/GeographicLocationCC/README.md

   - Signed fixed point decimal longitude and latitude encoding with 23 bits of fraction yielding centimeter resolution
   - Altitude in centimeters
-  - Status byte with validity bits for each value, read-only bit and GPS quality fields
+  - Status byte indicating if the device has a GPS receiver and the GPS signal quality

 # Getting Started